A Guide to Your RG&E Bill with Solar

-Here, the customer received 1,398 kwh of solar credit in this billing cycle.
+For example, this customer received 1,398 kwh of solar credit in this billing cycle.
 The customer used 760 kWh of electricity and did not need the full 1,398 kwh of solar generation.
-Therefore 638 solar kwhs are carried forward to apply to future bills.
+Therefore, 638 solar kwhs are carried forward to apply to future bills.

 Any kWh electricity supply and delivery charges can be covered by CDG credits, except for the “Basic Service Charge” and any taxes and surcharges.

 Your membership awards you the credits from your share of the energy production based on your membership level.
 Your bills to SunCommon are consistent each month but your monthly credits vary due to the time of year and length of day.
-You will see higher credits in the summer’s longer days, with a monetary value higher than your monthly CSA membership payment (please note that excess credit gets added to your “Remaining CDG Credit” bank and does not have an assigned dollar value until it is applied to your electric charges).
-During the winter’s shorter days, your solar credits may dip below this payment.
-The way it should work is for the spring, summer and fall credit overages to carry forward to help offset the lower production in winter.
+For example, you will see higher credits in the summer’s longer days, with a monetary value higher than your monthly CSA membership payment.
+[Note: Excess credit gets added to your “Remaining CDG Credit” bank and does not have an assigned dollar value until it is applied to your electric charges.]
+However, during the winter’s shorter days, your solar credits may dip below this payment.
+For the spring, summer, and fall, credit overages should carry forward to help offset the lower production in winter.

 At the top of page 3 of your bill, look for “Billed Usage” in the first chart.

 Your billing cycle will not change.
-Members of the same Community Solar Array bill at different times throughout the month based on RG&E’s meter read routes by location.
+However, members of the same CSA will be billed at different times throughout the month based on RG&E’s meter read routes by location.

-Keep in mind when reviewing your RG&E statements that the Community Solar Array is on a different billing cycle than your RG&E bills.
+Keep in mind when reviewing your RG&E statements that the CSA is on a different billing cycle than your RG&E bills.
 While RG&E records past usage, your SunCommon payment goes towards future solar credits.
 Because of this, your usage period and the solar generation period will not perfectly align.

 Even if you receive energy supply from an ESCO, the solar generation that is allocated to you is valued based on RG&E supply prices.
-If RG&E’s prices are different than your ESCO’s prices, the difference will be reflected accordingly on the ESCO portion of your RG&E bill.
+Therefore, if RG&E’s prices are different than your ESCO’s prices, the difference will be reflected accordingly.
+This can be found on the ESCO portion of your RG&E bill.
 For example, if in a given month RG&E rates are below your ESCO rate, you will need more solar kWhs to offset your usage.

 You are eligible to remain on budget billing.
-When you start receiving credits from the host you will continue to be billed the same budget billing amount, and the credit for solar generation will be reflected in the budget billing summary.
-As your quarterly usage/solar credit history is built, the budget will be adjusted accordingly.
+When you start receiving credits from the host, you will continue to be billed the same budget billing amount.
+The credit for solar generation will be reflected in the budget billing summary.
+Therefore, as your quarterly usage/solar credit history is built, the budget will be adjusted accordingly.